TritonDataCenter/manta/README.md

 * data warehousing
 * software crash dump storage and analysis

-Joyent operates a public-facing production [Manta service](https://www.joyent.com/products/manta), but all the pieces required to deploy and operate your own Manta are open source.
+MNX operates a public-facing production [Manta service](https://www.tritondatacenter.com/products/manta), but all the pieces required to deploy and operate your own Manta are open source.
 This repo provides documentation for the overall Manta project and pointers to the other repositories that make up a complete Manta deployment.

 ## Getting started